awsdocs/aws-codebuild-user-guide/doc_source/getting-started.md

 In this build spec declaration:
 + `version` represents the version of the build spec standard being used\.
 This build spec declaration uses the latest version, `0.2`\.
-+ `phases` represents the build phases during which you can instruct AWS CodeBuild to run commands\.
++ `phases` represents the build phases during which you can instruct CodeBuild to run commands\.
 These build phases are listed here as `install`, `pre_build`, `build`, and `post_build`\.
 You cannot change the spelling of these build phase names, and you cannot create more build phase names\.

-  In this example, during the `build` phase, AWS CodeBuild runs the `mvn install` command\.
+  In this example, during the `build` phase, CodeBuild runs the `mvn install` command\.
 This command instructs Apache Maven to compile, test, and package the compiled Java class files into a build output artifact\.
 For completeness, a few `echo` commands are placed in each build phase in this example\.
-When you view detailed build information later in this walkthrough, the output of these `echo` commands can help you better understand how AWS CodeBuild runs commands and in which order\. \(Although all build phases are included in this example, you are not required to include a build phase if you do not plan to run any commands during that phase\.\) For each build phase, AWS CodeBuild runs each specified command, one at a time, in the order listed, from beginning to end\.
+When you view detailed build information later in this walkthrough, the output of these `echo` commands can help you better understand how CodeBuild runs commands and in which order\. \(Although all build phases are included in this example, you are not required to include a build phase if you do not plan to run any commands during that phase\.\) For each build phase, CodeBuild runs each specified command, one at a time, in the order listed, from beginning to end\.
-+ `artifacts` represents the set of build output artifacts that AWS CodeBuild uploads to the output bucket\. `files` represents the files to include in the build output\.
-AWS CodeBuild uploads the single `messageUtil-1.0.jar` file found in the `target` relative directory in the build environment\.
++ `artifacts` represents the set of build output artifacts that CodeBuild uploads to the output bucket\. `files` represents the files to include in the build output\.
+CodeBuild uploads the single `messageUtil-1.0.jar` file found in the `target` relative directory in the build environment\.
 The file name `messageUtil-1.0.jar` and the directory name `target` are based on the way Apache Maven creates and stores build output artifacts for this example only\.
 In your own builds, these file names and directories are different\.

 For more information, see the [Build Spec Reference](build-spec-ref.md)\.